RubixML/Churn/README.md

 $dataset = Labeled::fromIterator($extractor);
 ```

 The learning algorithm that we’re going to explore today is a classifier called Naive Bayes.
 It is a relatively simple algorithm that uses counting and Bayes' Theorem to derive the conditional probability of an outcome given a set of categorical features.
 The term “naive” is in reference to the algorithm’s feature independence assumption which avoids having to account for interactions between features.
 It's naive because, in the real world, most features have some interactions.
-However, in practice, this feature independence assumption turns out to be a benefit in many cases.
+However, in practice, this feature independence assumption turns out not to be a problem and actually a benefit in some cases.

-Since all values in CSV format are interpreted as strings by default, we'll apply a preprocessing step that converts the numeric strings in the dataset to their integer and floating point representations.
-For this we'll use a dataset Transformer called NumericStringaConverter applied to the entire dataset in one go.
-In the example dataset, `MonthsInService`, `MonthlyCharges`, and `TotalCharges` all have numerical values.
-In addition, since Naive Bayes is only compatible with categorical type features, we'll also apply IntervalDiscretizer set to derive 3 discrete categories or "levels" from all the continuous features in the dataset.
+In the example dataset, `MonthsInService`, `MonthlyCharges`, and `TotalCharges` feature columns have numerical values.
+Since all values in CSV format are interpreted as strings by default, we'll apply a preprocessing step that converts the numeric strings (ex.
+"42") in the dataset to their integer and floating point representations.
+For this, we'll use a  Transformer called Numeric String Converter applied to the entire dataset in one go.
+In addition, since Naive Bayes is only compatible with categorical type features, we'll also apply an Interval Discretizer which is set to derive 3 discrete categories or "levels" from the aforementioned continuous features in the dataset.
 In the context of the `MonthsInService` feature, you can think of this process as converting the number of months the customer has been in service to one of three discrete categories - "short", "medium", or "long."

 ```php
 use Rubix\ML\Transformers\NumericStringConverter;